justindujardin/mathy/libraries/website/docs/ml/overview.md

 Mathy uses machine learning (or ML) to choose which [actions](/cas/rules/overview) to apply to which nodes in an expression tree in order to accomplish [a desired task](/envs/overview).

-## Input Preprocessing
+## Text Preprocessing

-Mathy preprocesses the input problem by parsing its text into a tree, converting the tree into a sequence features for each node in the tree, and [...].
+Mathy processes an input problem by parsing its text into a tree, converting that tree into a sequence features for each node in the tree, combining those features with the current environment state, and embedds them into a variable length sequence of fixed-dimension embeddings.

 ### Text to Trees